SDU-eScience/Type3-Docs/src/intro/ssh-login.rst

 Using SSH keys is an even more secure way to use SSH to access a remote compute as there is no password exchange between the local and remote computer.
 An SSH key pair is generated on the local computer.
 The key pair consists of a private key which stays on your local computer and a public key which must be uploaded to the remote computer.

 Using SSH keys is the only way to get remote access to the Type 3 system.
-The steps below walk you through how to generate your own SSH key for access to the cluster.
+The steps below describe how to generate your own SSH key for access to the cluster.

 Linux/Mac
 ------------------